missionpinball/mpf-docs/tools/hardware/index.rst

 mpf hardware benchmark
 ----------------------

+Overview video about mpf hardware benchmark:

+.. youtube:: uRT--368J6A

 MPF will benchmark latency and jitter of inputs, outputs and rules for your hardware setup (i.e. your controller with your OS and hardware).
 This needs to be configured: